America's first and only

 Poison Ivy Leaf Description & Stem - Identification

 Often times mature Poison Ivy plants grow upright and resemble a small bushy shrub or tree.(Click For Photo) Its 2″ to 6″inch long green leaves are composed of three leaflets that radiate outwards from one central stem.
 Poison Ivy leaves can be further identified either by their waxy, smooth, and sometimes shiny surfaces or by their two lateral side leaves (which sometimes exhibit semi-lobed and smooth-edged margins).
 Poison Ivy leaves never have serrate edges, as their leaf margins tend to be continuous, smooth, and free from any teeth.
-The Poison Ivy vines most often exhibit a cinnamon brown to light mottled gray color and they never ever have thorns, but may exhibit rootlet hairs.
+The Poison Ivy vines most often exhibit a cinnamon brown to a light mottled gray color and they never ever have thorns, but may exhibit rootlet hairs.

 Poison Ivy Autumn Colors and Seeds